SAMS-UK/eDNA2IQI/README.md

 ``` bash
 chmod 777 cutadapt_v1.exe
 ```
-and then eDNA2IQI can execute the file from within R
+This will allow eDNA2IQI to execute the file from within R.